-Thus, the A-CDM project represents a transition in “turnaround” management operational methodology from "First come - First served " to "First ready - First Served".
+The A-CDM project is thus characterized by changing the operational methodology in "Turnaround" management: from "First come - First served " to "First ready - First Served".

-In order to plan pre-departure sequences, one of ACDM’s primary requirements is to define the "Target Take Off Time" (TTOT) in the most accurate possible manner as to improve " en route” and “sector” planning on the part of the European ATM; this objective may be obtained by implementing a series of DPI (Departure Planning Information) messages and "FUM" (Flight Update Messages) which are then sent to the NMOC (Network Manager Operations Centre).
+In the context of pre-departure (Off-Blocks) sequence planning, the priority of A-CDM is to define the "Target Take Off Time" (TTOT) as accurately as possible in order to improve " en route” and “sector” planning by the European ATM; this process is accomplished through the activation of a series of DPI (Departure Planning Information) and "FUM" (Flight Update Messages) messages sent to NMOC.

-In this manner Airport CDM procedures may be considered as a basis for linking the airport and the ATM system.
+The Airport CDM can therefore be considered as the basis for linking the airport to the ATM system.

-A-CDM procedures begin with the transmission of ATC flight plans 3 hours prior to EOBT (Estimated Off Block Time) and continue through 16 milestones which describe the flight status in all of its phases prior to takeoff (ATOT - Actual Take Off Time).
+The A-CDM procedure starts with the transmission of the ATC flight plan 3 hours before the EOBT (Estimated Off Block Time) and continues through 16 milestones that describe the progress of the flight in all its phases until take-off of the aircraft (ATOT - Actual Take Off Time).

 The A-CDM is in fact an integrated platform that transfers real-time information on the progress of all departing flights to the NMOC, which forwards it simultaneously to the other connected airports.
 It is thus possible to benefit from interdependent and multilevel effects: optimization of air traffic flow, maximum utilization of airport capacity and related infrastructure, improvement in punctuality, reduction in consumption and, therefore, in environmental impact.